Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Preliminaries

 \subsection{Factor Searching}

 In quantitative finance, an alpha factor is a function that assigns a numerical score to each asset based on its historical characteristics and technical indicators such as price, return and volatility.
-Formally, given an asset \( i = 1, \dots, n \), its historical data over a look-back window of length \( T \) with \( d \) features is represented as a matrix \( \bm{X}_i \in \mathbb{R}^{d \times T} \), where each row corresponds to a different feature (e.g., price, volume) and each column corresponds to a time stamp.
+Formally, given an asset with an index \( i \in \{ 1, \dots, n \}\), its historical data over a look-back window of length \( T \) with \( d \) features is represented as a matrix \( \bm{X}_i \in \mathbb{R}^{d \times T} \), where each row corresponds to a different feature (e.g., return, price) and each column corresponds to a time stamp.
 An alpha factor \( f \) maps this matrix to a scalar score \( f(\bm{X}_i) \), where a higher score implies greater desirability under a specified investment objective (e.g., higher return, lower risk).
 A typical alpha factor $f$ consists of multiple raw features (e.g. prices, returns), constants and operators.
-The operators we consider include (1) unary operators (e.g., $\text{abs}(\cdot)$, $\log(\cdot)$); (2) binary operations (e.g., $+$, $-$, $\times$, $/$); (3) time-series operations (e.g., $\text{Sum}(\text{volume}, 5d)$).
-Therefore, an alpha factor can be represented by a tree structure, with leaf nodes representing the raw features or constants and internal nodes representing operators.
-We demonstrate some examples in Figure~\ref{fig:example_factor}.
+The operators we consider include (1) unary operators (e.g., $\text{abs}(\cdot)$, $\log(\cdot)$); (2) binary operators (e.g., $+$, $-$, $\times$, $/$); (3) time-series operators (e.g., $\text{Sum}(\text{returns}, 5d)$).

-The goal of alpha factor search is to discover interpretable expressions that provide robust trading signals from noisy market data.
-These factors can be used directly to rank and select assets for a portfolio.
-Alternatively, they can be fed into complex downstream models, such as MLPs, for return prediction.
-This latter approach, however, often introduces significant model complexity, reduces interpretability, and increases the risk of overfitting.
-Traditional discovery methods like genetic programming are often inefficient, as they explore a vast combinatorial space without semantic awareness.